ctphoenix/Python-Course-Material/chapter5.md

 ---
-title       : Homework: Practice with Classification description : In this homework, we will analyze a dataset consisting of an assortment of wines classified into "high quality" and "low quality", and will use k Nearest Neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Homework: Practice with Classification description : In this homework, we will analyze a dataset consisting of an assortment of wines classified into "high quality" and "low quality", and will use k-Nearest Neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf